 Compensation if the accident led to a reduced quality of life or a decrease in your overall life satisfaction.

-In some instances where the at-fault party acted extremely carelessly or grossly negligent, it may be possible to obtain punitive damages.
+In some instances, where the at-fault party acted extremely carelessly or was grossly negligent, it may be possible to obtain punitive damages.
 Unlike the other types of compensation, these damages are designed to punish the liable party and deter others from similar behavior.

 Because motorcycle riders lack the same amount of protection that a vehicle gives its occupants, accidents commonly result in fatalities.
 Surviving family members of a loved one lost in a crash may be entitled to file a wrongful death lawsuit for damages.
 If that is the case, compensation can be recovered for:

 If you or a loved one has been injured in a motorcycle accident, contact Ramsey Law Group online or by phone at (888) 335-7477.
 Our Houston motorcycle accident lawyer can assess your case and give you an estimate on the amount of damages you are entitled to.
 Schedule a free consultation today.